Overcoming Concept Shift in Domain-Aware Settings through Consolidated Internal Distributions: Conclusions

 \section{Conclusions}

 We addressed the problem of model adaptation in a sequential task learning setting.
-We minimized the cross-domain distributional discrepancy in a shared embedding space using an intermediate multi-modal internal distribution which is estimated using a GMM distribution.
-As a result indirect alignment, we can adapt the source-trained classifier to generalize better on the target domain.
-A future research direction is to improve the algorithm performance via class-conditional alignment techniques.
+Our algorithm is based on minimizing the distributional domain discrepancy in a shared embedding space using an intermediate multi-modal internal distributional GMM estimate.
+We estimate the source domain internal distribution using a GMM distribution.
+The internal distribution encodes what has been learned from the source domain.
+As a result, we can adapt the source-trained classifier using this distribution as an intermediate cross-domain distribution to generalize better on the target domain.
+A future direction is equipping the algorithm with class-conditional alignment mechanisms to improve its performance.